chocolatey/choco-wiki/How-To-Host-Feed.md

 ##### Chocolatey Package Gallery Setup

-At this time we don't have setup instructions and won't answer questions specifically surrounding the setup of a gallery.
+At this time we don't have setup instructions and won't answer questions specifically surrounding the setup of a Chocolatey specific gallery.
 Watch for this to change as Chocolatey for Business becomes a thing.